leizhang/moodle-mod_glossary_formats_flashcard/README.txt

 To install this new glossary format:

-1.Unzip the flashcard zip file, and drop the folder to mod/glossary/formats/.
+1.Unzip the flashcard zip file, drop the folder to mod/glossary/formats/ and rename it to flashcard.

 2.Modify style.css file under mod/glossary/, add the following css style sheets.